-Dr. Bryan Myers, Graduate Coordinator and Professor
+Dr. Bryan Myers, Professor

 Myers, B., & Greene, E. (2004).
 The prejudicial nature of victim impact statements: Implications for capital sentencing policy.
 Psychology, Public Policy, and Law, 10 (4),492-515.